1974 National League Championship Series

-The 1974 National League Championship Series was a best-of-five series that matched the East Division champion Pittsburgh Pirates against the West Division champion Los Angeles Dodgers.
+The 1974 National League Championship Series was a best-of-five series in Major League Baseball’s 1974 postseason that matched the East Division champion Pittsburgh Pirates against the West Division champion Los Angeles Dodgers.
 It was the sixth NLCS in all.
-The Dodgers won the Series three games to one and lost the 1974 World Series to the Oakland Athletics.
+The Dodgers won the Series three games to one to advance to the 1974 World Series, which they lost to the Oakland Athletics.